AlibabaCloudDocs/avds/intl.en-US/API Reference/Attack surfaces/DescribeWebTechs.md

 # DescribeWebTechs {#doc_api_avds_DescribeWebTechs .reference}

-You can also call this operation to query the Web applications that are included in the corresponding attack surface of the task instance.
+You can call this operation to query the Web applications that are included in the corresponding attack surface of the task instance.

 You can call this operation to query the Web applications that are included in the corresponding attack surface when the asset is scanned in the task instance.